shlublu/ShlubluLib/README.md

 ### Git repository

+ShlubluLib is hosted on GitHub.
+The repository can be found [here](https://github.com/shlublu/ShlubluLib).

 You can either:
-* Git clone our repository (recommended option as this allows pulling updates): https://github.com/shlublu/ShlubluLib.git
+* Git clone our repository: https://github.com/shlublu/ShlubluLib.git.
+This is the recommended option as this allows pulling updates.
-* or just download a snapshot of the current version: https://github.com/shlublu/ShlubluLib/archive/master.zip
+* or just [download a snapshot](https://github.com/shlublu/ShlubluLib/archive/master.zip) of the current version.

 ### Files system